-- Provide all of the food service facilities required, including coffee points in the IBC building (Broadcast); food courts (Press and Broadcast); and à la carte restaurants, during the planning and operational phases: - Early food and beverage services should be available from the building hand-over date to OBS and shall increase progressively based on broadcaster presence. - Post-Games food and beverage services should decrease progressively, according to occupancy numbers, until the end of decommissioning. - Ensure that RHBs have the right to bring food and beverages for daily consumption into the IBC and MBC.
+- Provide all of the food service facilities required, including coffee points in the IBC building (broadcast), food courts (press and broadcast) and à la carte restaurants, during the Planning and Games Operations Phases: - Early food and beverage services should be available from the building hand-over date to OBS and shall increase progressively based on broadcaster presence. - Post-Games food and beverage services should decrease progressively, according to occupancy numbers, until the end of decommissioning. - Ensure that RHBs have the right to bring food and beverages for daily consumption into the IBC and MBC.
 RHBs also have the right to choose their own caterer and provide/bring food into their own IBC space at their own expense. - Submit a food service plan to OBS for approval.